ROLLESTON BAKERY BREAD

 A BIT OF BREAD HISTORY

 Back in the day Did you know that bread was the subject of many of New Zealand's earliest food regulations such as the Sale of Bread Act and Bread Ordinance in 1863.
-At the turn of the century, seventy bakehouses were established in the Canterbury Settlement, which were mostly family businesses and baked through the night.
+At the turn of the century, seventy bakehouses were established in the Canterbury Settlement, which was mostly family businesses and baked through the night.

 In those days, the dough was mixed in a wooden trough by plunging arms into the mixture, punching and kneading it until all ingredients were mixed.